crate/crate/README.rst

 - Auto-partitioning, auto-sharding, and auto-replication.
 - Self-healing and auto-rebalancing.

-CrateDB offers the scalability and flexibility typically associated with a NoSQL database and is designed to run on inexpensive commodity servers and can be deployed and run across any sort of network.
-From personal computers to multi-region hybrid clouds.
+CrateDB offers the scalability and flexibility typically associated with a NoSQL database.
+CrateDB is designed to run on inexpensive commodity servers which can be deployed and run across any network from personal computers to multi-region hybrid clouds.

 The smallest CrateDB clusters can easily ingest tens of thousands of records per second.
 And this data can be queried, ad-hoc, in parallel across the whole cluster in real time.